evereven-tech/horizons-omnichat/docs/operations/monitoring.md

    - Network metrics
    - Auto-scaling events

-### Alert Management
+### Alert Management (Enterprise)

-Effective monitoring isn't just about collecting data - it's about knowing when and how to respond.
 Our alert management strategy ensures the right people get the right information at the right time.

 #### Alert Configuration